blairconrad/blairconrad.github.io/Recipes/marinatedPeanutTempeh.md

 1. Bring tempeh to a low boil over medium heat in a saucepan with 1&Prime; of water for 10&ndash;12 minutes, flipping halfway.
 2. Rinse, pat dry, and cut tempeh into thin, bite-sized pieces.
 3. Mix all other ingredients together, maybe in a blender or tiny food processor.
 Adjust to taste.
 4. Add tempeh to marinade and toss to coat.
-Marinate, covered and fridged, for 2&ndash;24 hours hours.
-Up to 1 day.
+Marinate, covered and fridged, for 2&ndash;24 hours.
 5. Reserve marinade and bake tempeh for 22&ndash;30 minutes at 375&deg;F on a parchment-lined baking sheet.
 Should be a deep golden brown.
 6. Brush with reserved marinade.